Daniel-KM/Omeka-S-module-GuestPrivate/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Guest Private] is a module for [Omeka S] that creates a role called `guest_private`, allowing users to see all sites, site pages and resources that are public or private.
-The private guest has no admin permission and cannot go to the admin board.
+[Guest Private] is a module for [Omeka S] that creates two roles to manage
+users: `guest_private_site`, who can see all sites, public or private, but not private pages or private resources; `guest_private`, who can see all sites, site pages and resources that are public or private.
+They don't have admin permission and cannot go to the admin board.

-This module may be useful for example when a site is in development and all sites, pages and resources are private, but an external person needs to see and check them.
+This module may be useful when all sites are private, so guest user can see protected resources.
+Another use case is a site in development with all sites, pages and resources set private, but an external person needs to see and check them.

 Installation
 ------------

-Uncompress files in the module directory and rename module folder `Guest`.
+See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

+* From the zip

+Download the last release [GuestPrivate.zip] from the list of releases, and uncompress it in the `modules` directory.

+* From the source and for development

+If the module was installed from the source, rename the name of the folder of the module to `GuestPrivate`.

 Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [installing a module].

 Usage
 -----

-Simply set the role "Guest private" in the user settings.
+Simply set the role "Guest private site" or "Guest private" in the user settings.

 Warning